Build stronger legs and improve athletic performance

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-This hamstring workout builds speed and power through fast, athletic movements like kettlebell swings and butt kicks that train your hamstrings to fire quickly.
-You'll do higher reps (8-12) with shorter rest periods to develop the kind of explosive hamstring strength needed for sprinting, jumping, and quick direction changes.
-The exercises focus on speed and acceleration rather than just lifting heavy weights.
+This hamstring workout builds speed and strength through fast, athletic movements like kettlebell swings and butt kicks that train your hamstrings to fire quickly.
+You perform a higher number of repetitions (8-12) with shorter rest periods to develop the explosive hamstring power needed for sprinting, jumping, and quick changes of direction.
+The exercises focus on speed and acceleration instead of just lifting heavy weights.

 Worlds Greatest Stretch